 4.42.5 The delivery of this site will be supported by the delivery of the Parkside Link Road, which will provide access to the M6 Junction 22 from both the Parkside West and East sites.
 The Council has secured the funding to progress the delivery of the link road scheme.
+On 11 November 2021, the SoS granted planning permission for the development of Parkside Phase 1 and the link road.

-4.42.6 The allocation of Parkside West will contribute to meeting the identified

-• MM018 72 New Policy LPA13 employment needs over the Plan period as set out in Policy LPA04 and explained in the associated Reasoned Justification.
+4.42.6 The allocation of Parkside West will contribute to meeting the identified employment needs over the Plan period as set out in Policy LPA04 and explained in the associated Reasoned Justification.
 The site also contains a significant amount of Previously Developed Land, and so its allocation will contribute to the effective use of land in the Borough to meet identified development needs.

 4.42.7 The site is located within close proximity of an area within the 20% most deprived population in the UK, and therefore offers not only wider economic benefits, but also presents the opportunity to help reduce poverty and social exclusion in the local areas and provide regeneration benefits.
 4.42.8 The exceptional circumstances justifying the removal of this site from the Green Belt is set out in the Reasoned Justification of Policy LPA04.
-To provide a bespoke policy for the MMU18 12 New Policy LPA13 and associated Reasoned Justification Suburb Bold Forest Garden Suburb site allocation due to its scale.

-set out in the Appendix 5 site 4HA profile and on the Policies Map.

-1. Development of the site should deliver the following requirements:

-Housing

-- a) At least 30% of homes to be delivered on site should fall within the definition of 'affordable housing' in accordance with Policy LPC02, with the affordable housing mix reflecting Policy LPC02, part 3), unless up-to-date and robust evidence indicates otherwise; - b) Provide an appropriate mix and standard of housing to meet local needs in accordance with policy LPC01; - c) Deliver at least 10% of the site's energy needs from renewable and / or other low carbon energy sources in accordance with Policy LPC13, part 4), unless this is shown to not be practicable or viable;
+MM018 72 New Policy LPA13 and associated Reasoned Justification "4.43 Policy LPA13: Bold Forest Garden Suburb The Bold Forest Garden Suburb site (identified as site 4HA in Policy LPA05) is allocated for housing development, with an indicative site capacity of 2,988 dwellings, of which a minimum of 510 dwellings will be delivered during the plan period.
+The site boundaries are set out in the Appendix 5 site 4HA profile and on the Policies Map.
+1. Development of the site should deliver the following requirements: Housing a) At least 30% of homes to be delivered on site should fall within the definition of 'affordable housing' in accordance with Policy LPC02, with the affordable housing mix reflecting Policy LPC02, part 3), unless up-to-date and robust evidence indicates otherwise; b) Provide an appropriate mix and standard of housing to meet local needs in accordance with policy LPC01; c) Deliver at least 10% of the site's energy needs from renewable and / or other low carbon energy sources in accordance with

+Policy LPC13, part 4), unless this is shown to not be practicable or viable;